What if you have an ash tree?

 If you remove a tree, replanting is recommended.
 Depending on the size of the replacement tree and whether you hire the planting of it, tree replacement can cost between $50 and $400.

 The cost of treating your tree is based on the size of the tree.
 Tree size is determined by measuring the DBH (diameter of the tree at breast height, or 48 inches off the ground).
-Treating a tree can range anywhere from $70 – $200 in the metro area and treatment is recommended every two years.
+Treatments typically range from $70-$200 per tree in the metro area and is recommended every two years.
 Protection costs less than removal and replacement and you retain the value of a mature tree on your property.